 Kendall Herbert is a lecturer at RMIT University in the Graduate School of Business and Law.
 She holds a PhD from Monash University, Department of Management.
-Kendall's key research interests surround global teams, cross-cultural management, diversity, leadership and team innovation.
-In line with her research she has teaching experience in the areas of Leadership and Management, People and Organisations, International Business and Management and Business Strategy.
-Kendall has received multiple awards and scholarships for her academic excellence and has been recognised for her commitment to teaching excellence.
+Kendall's key research interests surround organisational behaviour, leadership and international management.
+In line with her research she has undergraduate and postgraduate teaching experience in the areas of leadership, management, organisational behaviour, business strategy and international business.
+Kendall has received multiple awards and scholarships for her academic and teaching excellence.

-- Kendall is continuously working on a number of research projects in collaboration with leading scholars in the International Business and Management field.
+- Kendall is continuously working on a number of research projects in collaboration with leading scholars in the business field.
 Please see publications for a list of Kendall's research outputs excluding conference papers.

 Teaching and Coordination